Zechut Avot - The Merit of Our Fathers

 One aspect of this blessing is that HaShem is merciful toward us.
 Because our ancestors so dutifully obeyed HaShem's command, HaShem is more willing to look past our sins.
 Indeed, our Sages teach that HaShem is more willing to forgive our sins because of our righteous heritage.
 If our sins are thereby forgiven, then we will secure our place in the world to come.
 Simply stated: Because Avraham and Yitzchak obeyed HaShem, HaShem blessed their descendants.
 This blessing includes HaShem's mercy, and HaShem's forgiveness of our sins.
 Our sins having been forgiven, we will enjoy eternal life in the world to come.
 Through this progression, we can draw a causal connection between the attempted sacrifice of a beloved son and the forgiveness and salvation of a later generation.
 Believe it or not, this is Jewish.

-Zechut avot is the doctrine by which we benefit from the good deeds of those who came before us.
+Zechut Avot is the doctrine by which we benefit from the good deeds of those who came before us.
 In addition to our patriarchs, we also benefit from the righteous deeds of the matriarchs.
 For instance, our Sages teach in the Midrash that HaShem will return the exiles to Israel because of the merits of the matriarch Rachel.

 II.
-In The Torah and Tanakh
+In The Torah and Tanach

-Though we may be unfamiliar with zechut avot, it is actually a central tenet of Judaism.
+Though we may be unfamiliar with Zechut Avot, it is actually a central tenet of Judaism.
 Though it may seem foreign to us, we can actually find it in three familiar sources.
-Zechut avot plays a prominent role in the Torah, in our daily worship, and in our High Holiday liturgy.
+Zechut Avot plays a prominent role in the Torah, in our daily worship, and in our High Holiday liturgy.
 Let us begin with our Torah portion.
 We read in:

 There are many names for HaShem, so when a text specifies a particular name for HaShem there is often a special significance.
 In this passage, the Torah introduces a series of commandments which the Israelites must fulfill in order to possess the land that HaShem has promised.
 What is significant here is the nature of that promise.
 The Israelites' sole claim to the land is that HaShem had promised it to their forefathers, Avraham, Yitzchak and Jacob.
-The Israelites will receive the land because of zechut avot, the merit of their ancestors.
-That is why we find in this verse the particular name for HaShem as "Lord, HaShem of your fathers."
+The Israelites will receive the land because of Zechut Avot, the merit of their ancestors.
+That is why we find in this verse the particular name for HaShem as "Lord, G-d of your fathers."

-The theme zechut avot is reiterated time and again in the Torah:
+The theme Zechut Avot is reiterated time and again in the Torah:

 Bereshit (Genesis) 22:16-18 And said, By myself have I sworn, saith the HaShem, for because thou hast done this thing, and hast not withheld thy son, thine only [son]: That in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which [is] upon the sea shore; and thy seed shall possess the gate of his enemies; And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.